-In 2012, Angelina expressed her bitterness regarding the manner in which ZANU PF had handled the case of her husband.
+In 2012, Angelina expressed her bitterness regarding the manner in which Zanu PF had handled the case of her husband.
 She demanded to be taken to the scene where this fatal accident occurred.
-In her statement, she opined that she was not allowed to view the body of her late husband, she was reprimanded by Tungamirayi after she had only saw the face of her father.
+In her statement, she opined that she was not allowed to view the body of her late husband, she was reprimanded by Tungamirayi after she had only seen the face of her father.

 The Tongogara Legacy Foundation

 It was launched in 2012 in remembrance of the life the ZANLA military commander.
 The Mugabe led ZANU PF was implicated as having played an important part in funding the legacy.
 This came in the wake of amidst reports which stated that Angelina met the then Prime Minister Morgan Tsvangirai seeking assistance claiming that she was struggling to make ends meets as the government was casting a blind eye on her family.
 In December 2012, the then chairman of the legacy, Dr. Simbi Mubako appealed to the government to turn 26 December into Josiah Magama Tongogara Day.
 This was however brushed aside.